 Step 2 – Prepare the ice cream base

-Place milk, dark muscovado sugar and a pinch of salt in a medium saucepan and place over medium heat, stirring often until the milk begins to steam.
-You want to use a spatula that will scrape the bottom of the saucepan as you go.
+Place milk, Dark Muscovado sugar and a pinch of salt in a medium saucepan and place over medium heat, stirring often with a silicone spatula until the milk begins to steam and the sugar dissolves.
+You want to use a silicone spatula that will scrape the bottom of the saucepan as you go.
 This is crucial for the next step.

 Step 3 – Cool the ice cream base